Nick Hexum: 311

-Solo Music Ventures
+Solo music ventures

 In 2013, Hexum surprised many by announcing a side project under the name Nick Hexum Quintet, releasing an LP titled My Shadow Pages.
 This was a stylistic departure from 311, leaning into jam and jazz.
 He toured with the Quintet in 2013 and 2014.

 In 2025, Hexum again announced another venture, this time under his own name.
 He announced that he would release an EP every other month during 2025.
 He holds listening parties the night before release dates on various socials such as Twitch, YouTube, Instagram and TikTok.

-Waxing Nostalgic was released February 26, 2025 and lended itself to americana, acoustic singer-songwriter stylings.
+Waxing Nostalgic was released February 26, 2025, and lent itself to Americana, acoustic singer-songwriter stylings.
 Hexum worked with musicians, such as Kenny Feinstein from Water Tower (band), Jared Masters, Colin Blanton, Brasko; as well as family in his sister Angie and daughter Echo.
 It was mixed by Bob Horn and Hexum himself.
 Tracklist included Cosmic Connection, 1978, Work of Fiction, Lonely Existence.

 Full Memories was released April 23, 2025.
 The music carried a similar style to Waxing Nostalgic.
 He worked with others on these tracks including similar names in Kenny Feinstein and Thomas Drinkard from Water Tower (band), his sister Angie Hexum, Colin Blanton, Andres Rebellon from the Nick Hexum Quintet; as well as new names in Alan Hampton, Ben Kweller, John Moran, Joel Martin and Rami Jaffee.
 This EP has five songs; Just To See You Smile, Please Explain, Careless, Where I Belong, California (Chappell Roan cover).

 Waning Time was released August 1, 2025.
 While some collaborators on this project remain constant, such as Kenny Feinstein and Thomas Drinkard from Water Tower (band), Colin Blanton and Brasko, others are new.
 Hexum collaborated with Brian Simpson, Drew Vandenberg, Cece Coakley, Nick Rosen.
 This EP has four songs; Solitude (Billie Holiday cover), Lost Counting, I Am Open, I'd Like To Write You.

 Hexum announced that a vinyl edition of all three EPs, titled Phases of Hope And Hollow.
 The vinyl edition has two additional songs; One Breath At A Time and Everybody's Talkin' (Harry Nilsson cover).
+A deluxe vinyl edition was released in 2026, featuring 10 new tracks, including three original songs —Turn Away, All Too Real, and I'm a Part of You — as well as covers of Ripple (Grateful Dead), Happiness (Elliott Smith), and Swallow (Larry McNeely), in addition to re-envisioned versions of Careless, California, and 311's Amber and Don't Dwell.

-Hexum also toured with Water Tower (band) backing him in September of 2025 on the Nothing But The Truth 2025 tour.
+Hexum also toured with Water Tower (band) backing him in September 2025 on the Nothing But The Truth 2025 tour and continued to tour on Nothing But The Truth 2026 in January–February on the west coast and nationwide March - April.